Business interruption insurance can help you bounce back after disaster

 Business interruption insurance compensates a business owner for lost income, operating expenses and temporary relocation after a natural disaster.
 It's generally bought as a package with property insurance, according to a disaster insurance guide on the website for Santa Clara County, Calif.
 Because 100 percent coverage for business interruption is extremely costly, a typical 80/20 scenario provides lower premiums.
 In this scenario, the insurer pays 80 percent of the loss, and the business owner is responsible for the remaining 20 percent.

 As a general rule, in order for business interruption coverage to be effective, there must be actual damage to or loss of your physical business property.
 The nature and extent of damage necessary for coverage to kick in varies by policy and insurer, according to the Pennsylvania Bar Insurance Institute.

 To make business interruption claims, it is critical to provide supporting documentation of the loss.
 Keep business documents secured off-site in a place you can quickly access.
 Financial records are necessary to verify the value of all insurance claims you make.
 Business interruption insurance can provide continued paychecks to retain salaried employees while the business is shut down, according to Santa Clara County.

-For small businesses with fewer than 100 employees, carrying a business owner's policy (BOP) is an affordable way to obtain broad coverage, provided that your business is eligible (not all are).
+For small businesses with fewer than 100 employees, carrying a business owner's policy Set Data=BOP) is an affordable way to obtain broad coverage, provided that your business is eligible Set Data=not all are).
 Premiums for BOP policies are based on factors like financial stability, location, and potential risks and hazards associated with your business, according to the Insurance Information Institute.
 BOPs puts much of the basic coverage needed by a typical small business into a standard package that costs less than buying property, liability and other policies individually.
 BOPs usually include business interruption coverage.

 See how much you could save today on your insurance.
 Get your free business insurance quotes today!